bgschiller/pixyll/_posts/2018-01-30-pokemon-mongo-schemer.md

 The code at each step is available as the sequence of commits in [bgschiller/pokemon-mongo-schemer](https://github.com/bgschiller/pokemon-mongo-schemer).
 Check out the [commit listing](https://github.com/bgschiller/pokemon-mongo-schemer/commits/master) to jump around.

 Let's get started.
-I'm looking at FILE_URL_HERE, which is based on [ATL-WDI-Exercises/mongo-pokemon](https://github.com/ATL-WDI-Exercises/mongo-pokemon).
+I'm looking at [pokemon.json](https://raw.githubusercontent.com/bgschiller/pokemon-mongo-schemer/master/pokemon.json), which is based on [ATL-WDI-Exercises/mongo-pokemon](https://github.com/ATL-WDI-Exercises/mongo-pokemon).
 I've added a few errors so that we can stress-test our schema.
 We don't want to let Gary pull a fast one on us by adding some pokemon that breaks the rules!

 Here's our schema to begin with.